Choosing the right builder for your new home

 Choose someone you’d feel comfortable working with long-term

-As well as reading the feedback on MyBuilder, it’s worth asking to see photos of previous work, and to speak to one or two of a tradesman’s previous customers.
+As well as reading the feedback on MyBuilder, it’s worth asking to see photos of previous work, and to speak to one or two of a tradesperson’s previous customers.
 That way, you’ll be able to find out what a particular building firm is like to have around on a day-to-day basis, over a fairly long period of time.

 This is particularly important with large projects like new build developments, which typically go on for several months.
 For example, as well as being competent, were they punctual and polite?
 Did previous customers find that they cleaned up properly after themselves?
 How well did they resolve unexpected problems or complications?
 A good building firm should be happy to put you in touch with previous clients.

-Ask where the tradesman is usually based
+Ask where the tradesperson is usually based